Tilting theory for extended module categories: Introduction

 Recently, there have also been some works that apply higher Auslander-Reiten theory to generalize $\tau$-tilting theory and establish connections with higher torsion theory and silting theory, see \cite{AHJKPT, JJ,MM,M,RV,ZZ2} and so on.

 The paper is organized as follows.
-In \Cref{sec:HRS}, we introduce the notion of $m$-extended heart of a bounded $t$-structure and show a Happel-Reiten-Smal{\o} tilting theorem for an $s$-torsion pair in an extended heart.
-We also introduce the notion of $m$-factors and $m$-subobjects and use them to give a necessary and sufficient condition on a torsion pair to be an $s$-torsion pair.
+In \Cref{sec:HRS}, we introduce the notion of $m$-extended heart of a bounded $t$-structure on a triangulated category and show a Happel-Reiten-Smal{\o} tilting theorem for an $s$-torsion pair in an extended heart.
+We also introduce the notion of $m$-factors and $m$-subobjects and use them to give a necessary and sufficient condition for a torsion pair to be an $s$-torsion pair.
 In \Cref{sec:tp}, we introduce the notion of $m$-extended module category of a finite-dimensional algebra and investigate the properties of torsion pairs within this category induced by $(m+1)$-term silting complexes.
 In \Cref{sec:AR}, we construct the Auslander-Reiten translations $\AR{m}$ and $\AR{m}^-$ and show that any $m$-extended module category has Auslander-Reiten triangles.
-In the last section, we develop the $\tau$-tilting theory for an extended module category.
+In \Cref{sec:tau-tilting}, we develop the $\tau$-tilting theory for an extended module category.
+In \Cref{sec: trun}, we gather the basic constructions of the two methods used to truncate complexes in this paper.